-Alert Levels means hydrogeologic conditions set in conjunction with the Applicant and Town of Denmark Technical Agent using the Applicant's monitoring data and measurements from Monitoring Wells, stream gauges, and lake and pond gauges which indicate a developing or impending Adverse Effect due to Groundwater Extraction from the Aquifer including effects on Groundwater and Surface Water.
-Alert Levels are triggers for notifications and corrective measures, that are approved by the Select Board.
+Alert Levels are hydrogeologic conditions set in conjunction with the applicant and Town of Denmark Technical Agent using the applicant's monitoring data and measurements from monitoring wells, stream gauges, and lake and pond gauges which indicate a developing or impending adverse effect due to groundwater extraction from the aquifer including effects on groundwater and surface water.
+Alert levels are triggers for notifications and corrective measures, that are approved by the Select Board.